twhuang28/demo-datahub/README.md

 * Is the data of sensitive nature? is the data in good quality?
 ### For data custodian
 * How do I know the lineage of data and application?
+* How can I conduct impact analysis when the data changed?

 ### For data owner
 * Who has the access right of data